SohanCSERU/AI-Keyboard-master/README.md

-# A Artificial Intelligence based bangla Keyboard Mobile app
+# An Artificial Intelligence based bangla Keyboard Mobile app
 Our aim is to make a make a bangla keyboard that can predict next word from a ai powered model.
 ## The RoadMap
 - Create a Bangla Keyboard with **প্রভাত** layout